Leaders today face complexity, disruption, and the rapid rise of AI. In that environment, frameworks and quick fixes aren’t enough.

 2) Cohort Programme

-A structured journey (often 6–12 weeks) with spaced practice.
+A structured journey with spaced practice and real-world application.

 Best for: real behaviour change, sustained thinking skills, culture shift.